aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/work/prayer-for-american-enterprise-by-rabbi-avraham-samuel-soltes-1956.html.md

 <html>
 <head></head>
 <body>
-Title: Prayer for American Enterprise, by Rabbi Avraham Samuel Soltes (1956)<br />
+Title: Prayer for American Enterprise [at the opening of a Kresge's department store], by Rabbi Avraham Samuel Soltes (1956)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=29558">http://opensiddur.org/?p=29558</a>
 <p />